ba65253/cs1302-omega-1/README.rst

 non-compliance results in the full point amount being subtracted from your point total.
 That is, they are all or nothing.

+Development Environment (100 points)
+  This project must *must compile and run* correctly on Odin using the specific version of Java that is enabled by the **CSCI 1302 shell profile**.
+For this requirement, the term *compile* should be interpreted as *compile with no errors or warnings*.

 User-Friendly Experience (10 points)
    The windows of your application should not exceed a pixel dimension of ``1280`` (width) by ``720`` (height).